Ivel Springs

-Ivel Springs is a 15.4 hectare Local Nature Reserve in Baldock in Hertfordshire.
+Ivel Springs is a 15.4 hectare Local Nature Reserve on the urban fringe of Baldock in Hertfordshire.
 It is owned and managed by North Hertfordshire District Council, assisted by the Friends of Baldock Green Spaces.

+History
-The site, which was a rubbish dump until the 1950s, has habitats including woodland, wetland and pasture.
-Its springs are the source of the River Ivel, and they have a wide variety of wildlife.

-The Site was awarded Green Flag status in 2016, 2017 and 2018.
+The site, which was a rubbish dump until the 1950s, was declared a Local Nature Reserve by Hertfordshire County Council in 2007.
+It has habitats of woodland, wetland and pasture with a wide variety of wildlife.
+Its springs are the source of the River Ivel.
+The grazing area of the wildflower meadow is the site of a farming settlement that has Scheduled Monument status.
+In 2025, the reserve was awarded Green Flag status for the eleventh consecutive year.

+River Ivel restoration

+Affinity Water, which extracts groundwater in the area, carried out restoration work to the Ivel riverbed and banks, and constructed a seasonal wetland at the reserve in 2023–24.

+Access

-There is vehicle access to the site from North Road, and pedestrian access from Norton Road and Icknield Way (via a tunnel under the railway embankment.
+There is vehicle access to the site from the A507 (North Road), and pedestrian access from Norton Road and Icknield Way (via a tunnel under the railway embankment).